Exact calculation of the due date

 Why does the ultrasound give a different due date from the conception calculator?

 A conception calculator uses the first day of the last menstrual cycle to determine the probable date of conception.
-An ultrasound uses the size of the fetus to estimate gestational age.
+Ultrasound uses the size of the fetus to estimate gestational age.
 Ultrasound dating can change throughout pregnancy based on the size of the fetus, but the conception calculator will always offer the same probable date of conception based on the last menstrual cycle and length of the average menstrual cycle.

 What is the difference between an online conception calculator and the “wheel” conception calculator that a doctor uses?